CFA Regulations Review 2025

 Government Regulations are required to follow the principles outlined in the Victorian Guide to Regulation.

-In early 2023 CFA commenced engaging with key stakeholders to seek feedback on the current operation of the regulations.
-CFA was also aware of existing areas of improvement in the regulations due to matters or issues identified over the life of the 2014 regulations.
+In anticipation of the DJCS commencing its formal review of the Regulations, in early 2023, CFA commenced engagement with key stakeholders to seek feedback on the current operation of the Regulations.
+CFA was also aware of existing areas of improvement in the regulations due to matters or issues identified over the life of the 2014 Regulations.

-Following the engagements with stakeholders about the operation of the current regulations CFA developed policy proposals for approval by the CFA Board.
-These policy proposals aimed to guide the drafting of new regulations by the Department of Justice and Community Safety (DJCS).
+Following the engagements with stakeholders about the operation of the current Regulations, CFA developed policy proposals for approval by the CFA Board.
+These policy proposals aimed to guide CFA's advice to DJCS on their drafting of the new Regulations.

 Following the approval of the CFA Board, CFA consulted with key stakeholders on these policy proposals.